Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Example

 \section{Example}

 In this section, we apply the results from Section \ref{sec:IncrDissip} in order to analyze incremental dissipativity of a controlled unbalanced disk.
-The CT dynamics of the unbalanced disk system, see Fig. \ref{fig:ubdisk}, can be expressed in nonlinear state space form, neglecting the fast electrical dynamics, as
+The CT dynamics of the unbalanced disk system, see Fig. \ref{fig:ubdisk}, can be expressed in nonlinear state space form by neglecting the fast electrical dynamics:

-where $x_1$ [rad] represents the angle of the unbalanced disk, $x_2$ [rad/s] its angular velocity, $u$ [V] is the control input voltage, $M$ is the mass, $g$ is the gravitational acceleration, $l$ the length of the pendulum, $J$ the inertia of the disk and $K_m$ and $\tau$ are the motor constant and friction coefficient respectively.
+where $M$ is the mass attached to the disk and $x_1$ [rad] its angular position, $x_2$ [rad/s] its angular velocity, $u$ [V] is the control input voltage, $g$ is the gravitational acceleration, $l$ the length of the pendulum, $J$ the inertia of the disk and $K_m$ and $\tau$ are the motor constant and friction coefficient respectively.
 The values of the physical parameters of the system are given in Table \ref{tb:param}.

 We discretize equation \eqref{eq:ubdisk} using a fourth order Runge-Kutta (RK4) method, where the control input is assumed to be constant over the sampling period.
 More specifically, assuming the CT dynamics are $\dot{x}(t) = f_\mr{c}(x(t),u(t))$, we have the RK4 discretized dynamics given by